manzt/anywidget/docs/src/pages/afm.md

 The **Anywidget Front-End Module (AFM)** specification defines a standard for creating portable widget front-end code.
-Our vision is to enable widget reuse **beyond Jupyter**, including other computational notebooks and standalone web applications.
+Our vision is to enable widget reuse within and **beyond Jupyter**, including other computational notebooks and standalone web applications.
 AFM is oriented around a minimal set of APIs we identified as essential for integration with _host platforms_, boiling down to: